Azure-Samples/ms-identity-dotnet-desktop-tutorial/1-Calling-MSGraph/1-1-AzureAD/README.md

          .Get<PublicClientApplicationOptions>();
 ```

-2- The method **SignInUserAndGetTokenUsingMSAL** contains the code to initialize MSAL and get an Access token for MS Graph.
+2- The method **SignInUserAndGetTokenUsingMSAL** contains the code to initialize MSAL and get an access token for MS Graph.

 ```csharp
 private static async Task<String> SignInUserAndGetTokenUsingMSAL(PublicClientApplicationOptions configuration)